oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/complex_mult/README.md

 complex multiplication is a program that multiplies two large vectors of Complex numbers in parallel and verifies the results.
 It also implements a custom device selector to target a specific vendor device.
-This program is implemented using C++ and DPC++ language for Intel CPU and accelerators.
+This program is implemented using C++ language and SYCL* for Intel CPU and accelerators.
-The Complex class is a custom class, and this program shows how we can use custom types of classes in a DPC++ program.
+The Complex class is a custom class, and this program shows how we can use custom types of classes in a SYCL* program.

 | Optimized for                     | Description